COVID-19 Solidarity Response Fund launched by WHO, UN Foundation and relevant partners

-When the fund was launched, it had received a lot of support, such as Facebook and Google have a funding plan for funds raised through their platforms.
-In addition, individuals are contributing to the fund through www.covid19responsefund.org .
+When the fund was launched, it had received a lot of support, such as Facebook and Google having a funding plan for funds raised through their platforms.
+In addition, individuals are contributing to the fund through www.covid19responsefund.org.

 Funds will be used for the actions listed in the COVID-19 Strategic Preparedness and Response Plan to prepare all countries, especially those most vulnerable and at risk, and those with the weakest health systems, to take measures and respond to COVID The -19 crisis includes rapid case detection, stopping the spread of the virus, and caring for affected people.